rpi-simonz/rpifbss/README.md

 Ctrl-C ends this program.

-The configuration is done in the script *rpifbss* itself.
+The configuration is done in the script *rpifbss* itself, in a 'Configuration section' at the beginning.

 ## Requirements and preparations